Brazil reports 1,761 microcephaly cases as mosquito virus spreads

 The WHO does not recommend any travel or trade restrictions due to the Zika outbreaks.

 Zika is also found in Africa and Southeast Asia.
-There is no vaccine or medicine to prevent or treat it, and travelers are advised to protect themselves by avoiding mosquito bites.
+There is no vaccine or medicine to prevent or treat it, and travellers are advised to protect themselves by avoiding mosquito bites.
+(Reporting by Tom Miles; Editing by Stephanie Nebehay/Mark Heinrich)